csnate/PhantomJS-QUnit-runner-with-JUnit-output/README.md

 * You are using Ant to build your project.
 While this hasn't been tested with any other build scripts, porting over to another should be fairly simple as all of the logic is contained in the JavaScript files
 * These build scripts assume you are using a Linux server with PhantomJS installed at /usr/local/bin/phantomjs, however you can change this by updating the phantomjs.executable property in the build script (NOTE - has not been tested on Windows)
 * I'm assuming you will want these results outputted to an XML file that can be consumed by your CI environment.
 Since most CI environments have support for JUnit, I'm using the JUnit XML format.
 If you want to use something else, simply change the way the XML is constructed and returned in cModuleResult.getXml(), cModuleTestCaseResult.getXml() and cModuleTestCaseResult.getFailureXml().
+* All tests MUST include qunit-junit-outputter.js in the file, otherwise the XML will not be written.
+An example test is included at example-test.html.

 ## Build example